accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/rgaa/glossaire/media-temporel-type-son-video-et-synchronise.md

 Note 1: animated gifs and image animations created using JavaScript or CSS are not considered to be temporal media.

-Note 2: the '<bgsound>' element is specific to Internet Explorer and should not be used.
+Note 2: the `<bgsound>` element is specific to Internet Explorer and should not be used.